lukasthoms/git-todo-ios-0615-public/README.md

 This initializes the git repository.
-If you run `ls -a`, which list all files in the current directory including hidden files, you should see both README.md and directory called ".git".
+If you run `ls -a`, which list all files in the current directory including hidden files, you should see both README.md and a directory called ".git".
 The dot preceding the filename tells your operating system that it is a hidden file, which is why we need the "-a" option for ls.
 Everything that makes your git repository a git repository is in this directory!
 This means that if we